anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 transfer this service to a backend service that offers a higher security level.

-# Requirement discussion and mapping to solution elements {#req-sol}
+# Requirements discussion and mapping to solution elements {#req-sol}

 For the requirements discussion we assume that the domain registrar receiving a certification request as an authenticated